JohnSnowLabs/johnsnowlabs/docs/en/alab/tags_image.md

 ### Visual NER Labeling

 To label entities in an image, you need to create rectangular labels spanning across the entity to be labeled.
-To enable this, you have to use `RectangleLabels` tag that creates labeled rectangles.
+To enable this, you have to use `RectangleLabels` tag that creates labeled rectangles.They are used to apply labels to bounding box semantic segmentation tasks.
 The **name** and **toName** parameters are mandatory.

 ![Visual-NER](/assets/images/annotation_lab/xml-tags/visual_ner.png)